nielsberglund/nielsblogsource/content/posts/2021-02-14-how-to-install-sql-server-on-an-azure-vm.md

 **Figure 1:** *Azure Portal*

 After we have logged in to the portal, we see something like in *Figure 1*.
-We now want to create a new Azure resource.
+To create anything in Azure, we create a new Azure resource.
 We do that via the *Create a resource* menu.
 We click on the "hamburger" menu we see outlined in red in *Figure 1* to get to that menu.
 When clicking on the menu, a list is presented where the first item is *Create a resource*.
 Click on that, and we see:

 ![](/images/posts/azure-vm-sql-create-resource-1.png)

 **Figure 2:** *Create Resource*

-When we look at *Figure 2* there is nothing that really stands out.
+Looking at *Figure 2*, I do not see anything that really stands out.
 Sure, we see some items outlined in red in the figure that relates to data and databases.
-However, when we "drill down" into those items there are nothing there that refers to SQL installations on a VM, it is all more related to managed databases.
+However, when we "drill down" into those items there is nothing there that refers explicitly to SQL installations on a VM, it is all more related to managed databases.

-I guess we could go into the *Compute* item and deploying a VM, and after having done that we upload the SQL Server install media and we do a manual installation on the VM.
-I don't see that being much better than doing it on my local machine, and I thought there has to be something better.
+I guess we could go into the *Compute* item and deploy a VM.
+Having done that, we upload the SQL Server install media and do a manual installation of SQL Server on the VM.
+However, I don't see that being much better than doing it on a VM on my local machine, and I thought there has to be something better.

 #### Azure SQL